day8/re-frame/docs/EPs/002-ReframeInstances.md

 brought together for that `Frame`?

 But keep in mind the need for updates as figwheel reloads handlers.
-Which `Frame` should get which udpated handlers?
+Which `Frame` should get which updated handlers?

-Also remember that there are libraries of handlers. `re-frame-undo` is a library which has event handlers, subsciption handlers, etc. How could one `Frame` on a page include handlers from this library, but another `Frame` not?
+Also remember that there are libraries of handlers. `re-frame-undo` is a library which has event handlers, subscription handlers, etc. How could one `Frame` on a page include handlers from this library, but another `Frame` not?

-### Problem 1 - Solutiuons
+### Problem 1 - Solutions

 Registration calls (to `reg-event-db`, etc) could be adjusted to take an additional `Frame` argument.
 So, Handlers get registered "into" a `Frame`.

 But what to do if we have two `Frames` on a page?
 Does that mean a handler has to be registered twice?
-And what ahout using libraires like [`re-frame-http-fx`](https://github.com/Day8/re-frame-http-fx).
+And what about using libraries like [`re-frame-http-fx`](https://github.com/Day8/re-frame-http-fx).
 Should frames explicitly